 Additionally, it is important to ensure that the gun is equipped with a gas diffuser that can provide a consistent and stable flow of the Ar/He gas mixture to the weld area, as well as a proper nozzle that can direct the gas to the optimal location for shielding the weld.

-Overall, the gun should be designed for high-performance welding of aluminum and should be equipped with the proper components to ensure a smooth and consistent weld.
+Overall, the gun should be designed for high-performance aluminum welding and equipped with the proper components to ensure a smooth and consistent weld.

 #5 What Kind of Wire Do You Use for Mig Welding Aluminum

-When welding aluminum with a MIG welder, it is recommended to use aluminum welding wire that is specifically designed for MIG welding.
+When welding aluminum with a MIG welder, it is recommended to use aluminum welding wire designed explicitly for MIG welding.

-The most common type of aluminum welding wire is 4043 alloy, which is a general-purpose alloy that can be used for welding a variety of aluminum alloys.
-The wire can be made with a variety of thicknesses and diameters, with the most common being .030 inches and .035 inches up to .045.
+The most common type of aluminum welding wire is 4043 alloy, a general-purpose alloy that can be used for welding various aluminum alloys.
+The wire can be made with various thicknesses and diameters, the most common being .030 inches and .035 inches up to .045.

-Another popular alloy is 5356 alloy, which is known for its high strength, good corrosion resistance, and good penetration.
-The wire of this alloy is also suitable for welding aluminum alloys that are thicker.
+Another popular alloy is 5356 alloy, known for its high strength, good corrosion resistance, and good penetration.
+The wire of this alloy is also suitable for welding thicker aluminum alloys.

-It is important to note that aluminum welding wire is softer and more malleable than steel wire, so it is important to use a drive roll and gun liner that are specifically designed for aluminum wire.
+It is important to note that aluminum welding wire is softer and more malleable than steel wire, so using a drive roll and gun liner designed explicitly for aluminum wire is essential.
 Additionally, the wire should be stored in a dry place and kept free of oil and other contaminants.

 #6 Technique